CudaText-addons/cuda_lint_eslint/readme/readme.txt

 -----------

 ESLint needs config file, otherwise it shows single error "No ESLint configuration found".
-This file is ".eslintrc" or ".eslintrc.js", you must create it (in the folder with checked files).
+This file is ".eslintrc" or ".eslintrc.js", you must create it in the folder with checked files.
 In the linter's folder run this command:
 $ npm init @eslint/config
 or
 $ node ./node_modules/eslint/bin/eslint.js --init

 This command asks questions in console, and then it creates ESLint config file.
+Copy this config to the folder of your working JS files.
 With this config, linter should work and show real errors.
 This was tested on Ubuntu.

-  user@PC:~/.config/cudatext/py/cuda_lint_eslint$ npm init @eslint/config
-  ...
-  Local ESLint installation not found.
-  ...
-  Successfully created .eslintrc.js file in /home/user/.config/cudatext/py/cuda_lint_eslint

 Ported from SublimeLinter-eslint by Alexey Torgashin